quietui/quiet/docs/docs/using-web-components.md

 ## Attributes & properties

 Most components have properties that can be set with attributes.
-For example, button's have a `variant` attribute that let's you change the type of button that gets rendered.
+For example, buttons have a `variant` attribute that let's you change the type of button that gets rendered.

 ```html {.example .no-buttons}
 <quiet-button variant="primary">Primary</quiet-button>